No, we do not focus exclusively on ballet. While we are rebuilding the ballet program, we continue to emphasize all types of classes.

 Visit our Class Descriptions page for examples of the three types of costumes and estimated costs.
 Here’s a bit more background on our thinking about the different recital costume options:

-Since many Preschool/Elementary students take multiple non-Ballet classes, we are using “multiple-in-one” costumes where the same costume base is used for multiple classes with separate skirts/pants/accessories for each class.
+Since many Preschool/Younger Elementary students take multiple non-Ballet classes, we are using “multiple-in-one” costumes where the same costume base is used for multiple classes with separate skirts/pants/accessories for each class.
 Costume manufacturers offer a number of such options for these age groups, so we should have many options to choose from.
 Plus, using the same costume base eliminates the challenges associated with strip-down costume changes for younger students.
 The benefit of these multiple-in-one costumes is that parents only purchase one full costume with additional, less expensive skirts/pants/accessories for the additional classes students are enrolled in.

 Marley floors help keep dancers safe and increase confidence because they provide a surface that is non-slip but also not sticky.
 Dancers who take classes in other studios for auditions, summer programs, or workshops will find marley floors are the most common surfaces they will encounter.
 They will be more comfortable in new spaces if they have had the experience of marley in their home studio.

 The drawback of marley floors is that they require careful use and maintenance.
-As a result, we created a new waiting area for parents and a reception area for our director of studio operations at the front of our space to reduce traffic through the front studio.
+As a result, we have a waiting area for parents and a reception area for our director of studio operations at the front of our space to reduce traffic through the front studio.
 We will also create a clearly defined pathway for students and parents to use for accessing the “glitter” room and tumble room since dirt and debris tracked in from outside are very hard on marley floors.
 If you're interested, you can learn about the care and maintenance of marley floors in this PDF from the industry leader Harlequin Floors.
 You can learn more about marley floors and how they are used for performances in this video from Virginia Tech.

 Our marley floors were donated by a large studio in Lawrence that upgraded their floors and discarded their previously used, but still serviceable, flooring.
 We appreciate their generosity!